IMJLA/Export-Permission/README.md

 ```

 ### -ExcludeEmptyGroups
-Exclude empty groups from the HTML report
+Exclude empty groups from the HTML report (this param will be replaced by ExcludeAccountClass in the future)

 ```yaml
 Type: System.Management.Automation.SwitchParameter